chrisnoonan98675/site/xl-testview/how-to/upload-test-results-using-public-api.md

 If you would like to use metadata on a *per build* basis, be sure your test results only contain data for one test run.
 This way *one build equals one test run*.

 If you provide a history of test-runs that XL TestView does not know about, then XL TestView will import all data into multiple runs and attach the metadata to all those runs.
-Therefor rendering any *per build* data unusable.
+Therefore rendering any *per build* data unusable.

 You can send over any kind of properties you want, with only a few restrictions: